Financial Aid Administrators Issue Updated 2014 National Profile of Federal Student Aid Programs

 FOR IMMEDIATE RELEASE

-NASFAA’s New Resource Offers Policymakers, Media The Facts About Student Aid Issues And Funding
+NASFAA’s Updated Resource Offers Policymakers, Media The Facts About Student Aid Issues And Funding

-NASFAA’s National Student Aid Profile: Overview of 2013 Federal Programs provides the latest detailed information and data about each of the programs authorized under Title IV of the Higher Education Act, including:
+NASFAA’s National Student Aid Profile: Overview of Federal Programs provides the latest data available from ED and The College Board about the programs authorized under Title IV of the Higher Education Act, including:

 - Federal Pell Grant